 There is a series of modules for students to progress through over the duration of the course.

-1. Principles of health hazard management, work-relatedness of disease, occupational health and safety regulation
+- Principles of occupational health and safety management

 Specific Course RequirementsN/A

 The University's policy on Assessment for Coursework Programs is based on the following four principles: